 On May 21, 2009, the Tollway issued \$500,000,000 of Toll Highway Senior Priority Revenue Bonds, Taxable 2009 Series A (Build America Bonds - Direct Payment).
 The Tollway made an irrevocable election to designate the bonds as Build America Bonds pursuant to the provisions of Section 54AA(g) of the Internal Revenue Code of 1986.
 The Tollway covenanted to apply Build America Bonds subsidy payments to the payment of debt service.
 This issuance was the fifth bond sale utilized to finance capital projects in the Congestion-Relief Program.
 The bonds also financed a deposit to the debt reserve account and costs of issuance.
-The bonds were sold as two term bonds maturing on January 1, 2024 and January 1, 2034.
-The bonds maturing January 1, 2024 bear an interest rate of 5.293%, were sold at a price of 100% of the par amount of the bonds, and are subject to optional redemption on or after January 1, 2019 at a redemption price of 100% of the principal amount plus accrued interest.
+The bonds were sold as two term bonds, \$100,000,000 maturing on January 1, 2024 and \$400,000,000 maturing on January 1, 2034.
+The term bond maturing January 1, 2024, then-outstanding in an amount of \$78,060,000, was refunded and redeemed, at a redemption price of 100% of the principal amount plus accrued interest, in connection with the issuance of the Tollway's Series 2018A Bonds on January 10, 2019.
 The bonds maturing January 1, 2034 bear an interest rate of 6.184%, were sold at a price of 100% of the par amount of the bonds, and are subject to optional redemption at a redemption price equal to the greater of: (i) 100% of the principal amount of the bonds to be redeemed; and (ii) the sum of the present value of the remaining scheduled payments of principal and interest to the maturity date of the bonds to be redeemed, discounted to the date on which the bonds are to be redeemed on a semi-annual basis at the yield to maturity as of such redemption date of the U.S. Treasury security with a constant maturity most nearly equal to the period from the redemption date to the maturity date of the bonds to be redeemed, plus 30 basis points, plus, in each case, accrued interest.
-The bonds are subject to sinking fund redemption prior to maturity.
 The bonds are not insured.